 The first time your Mac Pro starts up, Setup Assistant walks you through the simple steps needed to start using your new Mac.
 You can respond to all the prompts, or skip some steps and choose to complete them later.
 For example, it might make sense to set up Screen Time—which you can set for different users—after initial setup.

 Set your country or region: This sets the language and time zone for your Mac.

 Accessibility options: View accessibility options for Vision, Motor, Hearing, Cognitive abilities, or click Not Now.
 To learn more, see Accessibility on your Mac.

 Connect to a Wi-Fi network: Choose the network and enter a password, if necessary.
 (If youʼre using Ethernet, you can also choose Other Network Options.)
 To change the network later, click the Wi-Fi status icon in the menu bar, click Other Networks, then choose a Wi-Fi network and enter the password.
 You can also choose to turn Wi-Fi on or off here.

 Tip: After setup, if you don’t see the Wi-Fi status icon in the menu bar, you can add it.
 Open System Preferences, then click Network.
 Click Wi-Fi in the list on the left, then select “Show Wi-Fi status in menu bar.”

-Transfer information: If you’re setting up a new computer and you haven’t previously set up a Mac, click “Don’t transfer any information now.”
+Transfer information: If you’re setting up a new computer and you haven’t previously set up a Mac, click Not Now.
 If you want to transfer your data from another computer now or later, see Transfer your data to your new Mac Pro.